symball/the-lab/README.md

 ## Quickstart

-If you are planning to use this as a development environment, there is a bootstrap script to help you get started which will prepare your main device as a virtualisation server, create the virtual machines on your behalf and, prepare an initial inventory
+If you are planning to use this as a development environment, there is a bootstrap script to help you get started which will prepare your main device as a virtualisation server, create the virtual machines on your behalf and, prepare an initial inventory.

+Running the bootstrap script will:

+* Provision your local machine using Ansible for hosting Virtual Machines
+* Create some virtual machines on your behalf using Terraform
+* Create a barebones inventory file for you to customize.
+Read [The Environment](#the-environment)

 ```shell
 # Install extra Ansible modules